baens/blog.baens.net/content/posts/postgres-vault-dev-workspace.md

 ```

 This file assumes we are in a subfolder and will be creating a `run/ssl-files` folder above it and drops all the commands in there.
-I'm using Docker as the tool to bring in openssl command instead of getting it installed locally.
+To make things easier and more portable, I'm using Docker as the tool to bring in openssl command instead of getting it installed locally.

 # Configuring Postgres